-The result of a full career break for 6 years and a wage penalty is stronger, varying from 22% to 33% for the highly educated when there is a wage penalty (it was maximum 25% in the Reference set).
-This more severe impact when higher educated, compared to the parenthood configuration, is explained both by a tangency effect which is higher due to the absence of maternity and parental leaves which do no longer immune the worker from wage penalty33 and relevant durations that are reduced (no "Baby years" accounted anymore).
+The outcome for a full career break for 6 years and a wage penalty is also stronger, varying from 22% to 33% for the highly educated (it was maximum 28% in the Reference set).
+The wage penalty itself explains 7% to 16% of the gap (if comparing with a break without that penalty).
+This more severe impact when higher educated, compared to the parenthood configuration, is explained both by a tangency effect which is higher due to the absence of maternity and parental leaves which do no longer immune the worker from wage penalty32 and relevant durations that are reduced (for example, no "Baby years" accounted anymore).